 This time also, a big bowl of yogurt is waiting for me to make this more kuzhambu recipe.

 This kulambu tastes delicious when made with the drumstick or ladies' finger.
 For the people who are new to South Indian cuisines, these two vegetables may sound weird.
 Drumstick is a vegetable that is thin and long.
 Have a thicker skin and have very flavorful flesh inside.
-And lady's finger is nothing but okra.
+And the lady's finger is nothing but okra.

 Fresh drumstick is always great for making any South Indian dishes.